zombienerd/NightfallBot/README.md

 A discord bot for cross-server communications.

-Created with Node.js and Discord.js for the Nightfall Alliance
+Created with Node.js and Discord.js for the Nightfall Alliance (A Star Citizen Alliance).
+Uses webhooks to "appear" as the person from the other server (with APP tag).
+Base reactions and reactions from servers the bot is on are transferred.
+Reply text is sent, but it is not marked as a reply, just plain text.
+I want to implent reply handling someday.

 Work in progress.
 Don't expect much, I'm an unskilled monkey slapping a typewriter.
+I made this for my org and alliance, not "for everyone".
+I offer the code freely as a base to anyone who thinks it'll work for them.
+BSD-3-clause license means you can do whatever you want with it, just keep the license attached.
+If you can make it work for your situation, please feel free, you do so with my blessings and cheers.

 Install node.js
 Install discord.js